MattSzymonski/Own-Password/README.md

 # Deployment

-Passwood is meant to run as self-hosted Docker container.
+OwnPassword is meant to run as self-hosted Docker container.

 ## Quick Start